rijkvanzanten/tetris/README.md

 This was just a little fun side project to kill some time, nothing serious.
 I don't plan on iterating a lot on this.
 Feel free to use it as inspiration or starting point for you own version.

+## TODO
+- [ ] Show score / stats next to play window
+- [ ] Add start / pause / reset buttons
+- [ ] Add coat of paint (CSS)
+- [ ] Tweak color palette

+Since this is just a hobby project with no stakeholders or anything, we can do anything:
+- [ ] Add unlockables?
+Maybe fun to be able to unlock colorpalettes or something
+- [ ] Tetrimino maker?
+Since the pieces is just a simple matrix in `pieces.js`, they could have any shape.
+Create your own tetris?
+- [ ] Have a good idea?
+Let me know!

 ## Credits
 Loosely based on @jonhoo's Tetris Tutorial.
 Uses [Colin Fahey's](http://colinfahey) [research on Tetris](http://www.colinfahey.com/tetris/tetris.html) as a source of the various equations (like calculating current level, score, and random piece).